-Instant Pot Beef Stew is a quick and hearty meal your family will love.
+This Instant Pot Beef Stew Recipe is a quick and hearty meal your family will love.
 Tender meat, creamy potatoes, and the rich thick broth are so delicious!

 Using an Instant Pot is my favorite way to make beef stew.
-I’ve made plenty of stew recipes on the stove top and the slow cooker, but using the Instant Pot is far superior.
-It is faster and the food is more flavorful.
-Believe me, once you make Instant Pot Beef Stew, you’ll never cook it any other way.
+I’ve made plenty of stew recipes on the stovetop and the slow cooker, but using the Instant Pot is faster and the food is full of flavor.

 Pin it to your INSTANT POT BOARD to save it for later!